MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/catalog-catalogassignment.md

 |Unique Name<br/>`UniqueName`<br/>`uniquename`|String|Unique name for the catalog.<br/>**Required**<br/>Must begin with a customization prefix.|

 > [!NOTE]
-> Unless you want to allow people installing your managed solution to modify your catalog, you should set the **Is Customizable** managed property to false.
+> Unless you want to allow people who install your managed solution to modify your catalog, you should set the **Is Customizable** managed property to false.
 >
 > When you associate a Catalog Assignment to a Catalog, you will not be able to delete the catalog until you remove the catalog assignment.